matthew-shaw/matthew-shaw.github.io/docs/blog/posts/sociotechnical-playbook.md

 To demonstrate, I'll apply this playbook to a fictional public sector case study: the "Apply for a juggling licence" service.
 This service ensures citizens are qualified to safely juggle in public spaces.
 It is critical, high-volume, and completely gridlocked.

-The core system of record is backed by a monolithic 1980s mainframe.
-Over the last decade, the department spent millions on "digital transformations", but because they focused purely on the technology and ignored the organisational design, they simply built a modern web frontend and some bespoke APIs on top of the legacy core.
+The core system is comprised of a sprawling web of "microservices" built during a major cloud transformation initiative, to replace a legacy monolith.
+Because the department focused purely on the technology and ignored the organisational design, they simply built a distributed monolith on top of the legacy service.

-They kept their rigid, functional silos intact.
-The bottlenecks didn't disappear; they just moved from the mainframe database administrators to the "API Integration Team."
-Furthermore, during these unsuccessful transformations, they built their own bespoke identity management system and a custom payment integration, tightly coupling them all back into the mainframe.
+They kept their rigid, component-based teams intact.
+The bottlenecks didn't disappear; they just moved from the old on-premise servers to the "Cloud Infrastructure Guild" and the "Release Coordination Board".
+Furthermore, during this chaotic build phase, they decided to roll their own bespoke identity management system and a custom payment integration, tightly coupling them directly into the core juggling assessment services.

-Today, a simple policy update to the "Flaming Torches" assessment takes eight months to release.
+Today, a simple policy update to the "Flaming Torches" assessment requires coordinated releases across four different teams and takes eight months to deploy a dozen components.
 Adding more development teams, [coordination layers](predictability-paradox.md), or changing the sprint cadence will not fix this.
 Here is the four-step playbook that will.

 ## Step 1: See the Landscape